jejust/OBF_newsletter/blog/bosc-collaborationfest-2023.md

 #### What was done

- * Progress on LaTeX to RST/Sphinx conversion of [Tutorial](https://github.com/biopython/biopython/tree/master/Doc) (Tables, Citations).
+ * Progress on LaTeX to RST/Sphinx conversion of [Tutorial](https://github.com/biopython/biopython/tree/master/Doc) (tables, citations).
  * Improvements to a script dealing with big FASTQ files: speed up reads extraction (6x faster).

 #### Future work